Sarasota Brain Injury Lawyers

 Even a mild traumatic brain injury (TBI) from an accident can affect a person’s ability to lead a normal life.
 Brain damage, no matter how mild or severe, is often a silent injury.
 There may not be broken bones or bruises to show physical evidence of a brain injury because the damage is subtle and the symptoms are different from person to person.

-How Can the Lawyers at Buckman and Buckman, P.A., Help?
+How Can the Brain Injury Lawyers at Buckman and Buckman, P.A., Help?

-The personal injury attorneys at Buckman and Buckman, P.A., have extensive experience handling brain injury cases caused by car accidents, motorcycle accidents, bicycle accidents and pedestrian accidents.
+The brain injury lawyers at Buckman and Buckman, P.A., have extensive experience handling brain injury cases caused by car accidents, motorcycle accidents, bicycle accidents and pedestrian accidents.
 They also represent clients with brain injuries after serious falls.
 We know know how to aggressively fight insurance companies who try to deny your brain damage compensation claims.

 People who develop cognitive problems after an accident often have a hard time going back to their normal lives.
 If the accident was someone else’s fault, you may be able to recover money from their insurance company to help pay for your medical care, pain and suffering, lost income, and even job retraining.